TechGrounds-Cloud8/cloud8-benbui797/08_Cloud_4/Solutions_Architect/SA-08_Databases.md

 - High availability
 - Auto-failover and read replica's (0-5 per shard)
 - Scaling: Up (node type); Out (add shard)
+  - Online resharding to add or remove shards; vertical scaling to change node type
+  - Offline resharding to add or remove shards, change node type or upgrade engine (more flexible than online)
 - No Multithreading
 - Automatic and manual snapshots

+A **Shard** in Redis mode consists of a primary plus zero to five replica's.
+A shard can cover multiple AZs (across multiple AZ's).

+Cluster Mode enabled: Multiple Shards!
+Cluster Mode disabled: Single Shard!

+## DynamoDB

+- You can configure Time To Live (TTL) - expiry date for an item in a table
+- No extra cost and does not consume WCU/WCU
+- Helps reduce storage and manage the table size over time

 # Todo
 - Check out how Transactional Logs work